auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 plaintext hash needed for key-stretching.

-Deploying Fully Homomorphic Encryption might inflate the cost on that initial Blake2 call from a few microseconds to a second or two.
-However, that would only be a multiplier of 2 or 3 or so, as ideally argon2's key-stretching computation should itself cost about one second.
+Deploying Fully Homomorphic Encryption might inflate the cost on that initial Blake2 call from a few microseconds to a second or two, and might inflate the otherwise trivial memory consumption to a few hundred megabytes.
+However, that would be an overall cost multiplier of 2 or 3 or so, as ideally argon2's key-stretching computation should itself cost about one second and require a few hundred megabytes of random-access memory.
 That cost mulitplier does not seem nearly high enough to throughly dissuade Eve from deploying a practical tag obfuscation attack, especially if it's running on stolen resources!

-If you really want to use argon2, you might consider using the G3P, possibl y with a reduced number of rounds, as a preprocessing and/or postprocessing step.
+If you want to use argon2, which is a good idea for the additional memory consumption, you might consider using the G3P, possibly with a reduced number of rounds, as a preprocessing and/or postprocessing step.
 While it would be preferable to someday have an argon2 variant that carries plaintext tags all the way through the key-stretching computation, this is likely a more than adequate workaround for now.

 In the argon2-only scenario, Craig _might_ be able to still determine the parameters hidden inside FHE by computing a hash with a known password and